-On November 3, 2015, EPA published the Steam Electric Power Generating Effluent Limitation Guidelines final rule (ELG).
-ELG regulates direct discharges to surface water from power plants under the National Pollutant Discharge Elimination System (NPDES) and establishes pretreatment standards for existing sources for discharge to publicly owned treatment works (POTW).
-The waste streams generated at Lakeland Electric are ultimately commingled on site before being conveyed to the City of Lakeland Marsh Treatment System, which is considered a POTW.
-Specific waste streams regulated under ELG that apply to Lakeland Electric include bottom ash transport water and flue gas desulfurization wastewaters.
+On November 3, 2015, EPA published the Steam Electric Power Generating Effluent Limitation Guidelines final rule ("ELG").
+ELG regulates direct discharges to surface water from power plants under the National Pollutant Discharge Elimination System ("NPDES") and establishes standards for existing sources.
+The waste streams generated at Lakeland Electric are ultimately commingled on site before being conveyed to the City of Lakeland Marsh Treatment System.
+Specific waste streams regulated under ELG that could apply to Lakeland Electric include bottom ash transport water and flue gas desulfurization wastewaters.
 Per the rule, the date for compliance with ELG was originally November 1, 2018.
-EPA subsequently postponed the compliance dates until November 1, 2020 to give them time to put in place a new ELG rule.
-A proposed reconsideration rule was published in the Federal Register on November 22, 2019.
-Once public comments have been reviewed, a final rule is likely to be issued in summer or fall 2020.
-The definitive impact to Lakeland Electric will be better understood once the final rule is published.
+EPA subsequently postponed the compliance dates until

+November 1, 2020 to give them time to put in place a new ELG rule.
+A reconsideration rule was finalized on October 13, 2020.
+EPA added a subcategory for units ceasing the combustion of coal by 2028.
+Lakeland Electric is already meeting the limits for this subcategory and is planning to cease coal operations at McIntosh Power Plant before 2028.
+Once operations cease, the unit is no longer subject to this rule.

-In the opinion of Lakeland Electric, the System is currently in material compliance with all current federal, state and local laws, rules, regulations, orders and initiatives affecting the System.
-The City cannot predict whether any additional legislation, rules, regulations, orders or initiatives will become effective which will affect Lakeland Electric's operations or what additional capital and operating costs, if any, to Lakeland Electric might be as a result of any such action.
-The financial and operating impact on Lakeland Electric could be substantial.
+In the opinion of the City, Lakeland Electric is currently in material compliance with all current federal, state, and local laws, rules, regulations, orders and initiatives affecting the System.
+The City cannot predict whether any additional legislation, rules, regulations, orders or initiatives will become effective which will affect the Lakeland Electric's operations or what the additional capital and operating costs, if any, to Lakeland Electric might be as a result of any such action.
+The financial and operating impact on Lakeland Electric could be substantial